alexamies/buddhist-dictionary/web/corpus/words-wikipedia.md

 Attributed to: Wikipedia

-Document: [Document at Wikipedia] (https://zh.wikipedia.org/wiki/语义学 "Discourse at Wikipedia")
+Document: [Document at Wikipedia] (https://zh.wikipedia.org/wiki/單詞 "Document at Wikipedia")

-English verion: [English Document at Wikipedia] (https://en.wikipedia.org/wiki/Semantics "English Document at Wikipedia")
+English verion: [English Document at Wikipedia] (https://en.wikipedia.org/wiki/Words "English Document at Wikipedia")

 Notes: The English and Chinese versions are not direct translations in either direction, although the content is similar.